-This Dual Controller Hardware Installation and User's Guide provides general information about the storage subsystem, including information about features, how to configure the storage subsystem, and how to get help.
-In addition to this Dual Controller Hardware InstallationDual Controller Hardware Installation and User's Guide, the following documentation comes with the storage subsystem or is available on the IBM Support Web site:
+This Hardware Installation and User's Guide provides general information about the storage subsystem, including information about features, how to configure the storage subsystem, and how to get help.
+In addition to this Hardware Installation and User's Guide, the following documentation comes with the storage subsystem or is available on the IBM Support Web site:

-- IBM TotalStorage DS300 and DS400 Quick Installation Guide This printed document contains the basic information you need to get the storage subsystem installed and running. - IBM TotalStorage DS300 and DS400 Software Installation Guide
+• IBM TotalStorage DS300 and DS400 Quick Installation Guide

-This document is available on the IBM Support Web site.
-It contains information about installing the IBM ServeRAID[TM] Manager program and using the FlashCopy[®] Management Command Line Tool.
+This printed document contains the basic information you need to get the storage subsystem installed and running.

-• Safety Information
+- IBM TotalStorage DS300 and DS400 Software Installation Guide This document is available on the IBM Support Web site.
+It contains information about installing the IBM ServeRAIDTM Manager program, installing firmware, and configuring a new controller. - Safety Information